AnselmoFarfan2002/AnselmoFarfan2002/README.md

 - Internal tools and operational workflows
 - API integrations and backend services
 - Frontend systems with a strong product focus
+- AI-assisted moderation workflows for text, image, and video review systems
 - SaaS applications in fast-moving startup environments

 ## Currently